 • Our number of old meds collected is now more than flushing and trash combined

-The Muskegon Area Medication Disposal Program (MAMDP) held its Fall event on Saturday, October 28th in downtown Muskegon with over 126 participants who dropped off 524 pounds of non-controlled and 26 pounds of controlled medications.
-In addition to the one-day take back numbers, the team collected 966 pounds from community and Mercy Health retail pharmacies as well as 532 pounds from permanent law enforcement collection boxes.
+The Muskegon Area Medication Disposal Program (MAMDP) held its Fall event on Saturday, October 27th in downtown Muskegon with over 164 participants who dropped off more than 2,500 pounds of medication overall (more than 1.25 tons).
+Approximately 18 pounds of both controlled substance and unknown medications were turned in as well as 1,525 pounds of sharps turned in.
+In addition to the one-day take back numbers, the team collected about 1,112 pounds from community and Mercy Health retail pharmacies and over 954 pounds were collected from permanent law enforcement collection boxes.

 The City of Muskegon hosted the event at the Fire Station, where participants drove through the fire department bays to drop off their unwanted materials.
 Several volunteers were on hand to greet participants, collect materials, and provide enforcement support.
 Mercy Health pharmacy volunteers helped classify the collected materials.